 3. How can SSBCI funds be used for Capital Programs?

 SSBCI funds will be used to support small business financing programs and the provision of Technical Assistance to small businesses applying for SSBCI and other government programs.

-- During the previous round of SSBCI (SSBCI 1.0), Eligible Governments used SSBCI funds to support the following types of small business financing programs:
+Jurisdictions can use SSBCI funds to partially capitalize the following types of small business financing programs:

-- During SSBCI 1.0, every dollar of SSBCI capital leveraged $8.95 in new financing, achieving a 8.95:1 leverage ratio.
-A leverage ratio of 10:1 will be targeted in the current round (SSBCI 2.0).
+Jurisdictions must match each dollar of SSBCI financing with one dollar of private capital (1:1 requirement).
+During SSBCI 1.0, every dollar of SSBCI capital leveraged $8.95 in new financing, achieving a 8.95:1 Private Financing Ratio (PFR).
+A PFR of 10:1 will be targeted in the current round of the SSBCI program.

 See Treasury’s 2017 program evaluation, State Small Business Credit Initiative: A Summary of States’ 2016 Annual Reports

 4. How can SSBCI funds be used for Technical Assistance programs?

 In its May 2021 Notice and Request for Information

 , Treasury outlined the following description of how SSBCI Technical Assistance (TA) resources may be deployed and utilized.
 Future guidance may provide further clarity.